Lanterns (TV series): Background

 In April 2022, Discovery, Inc. and Warner Bros.' parent company WarnerMedia merged to become Warner Bros.
 Discovery (WBD), led by president and CEO David Zaslav.
-The new company was expected to restructure DC Entertainment and Zaslav began searching for an equivalent to Marvel Studios president Kevin Feige to lead the new subsidiary.
+The new company was expected to restructure DC Entertainment while Zaslav began searching for an equivalent to Marvel Studios president Kevin Feige to lead the new subsidiary.
 In June, Irvine said there was no scheduled start date for filming the series and the production was working on "getting all the stars to align".
 A month later, the series was reaffirmed to be in development despite the cancellation of other HBO Max and DC projects by WBD.
-In October 2022, Grahame-Smith was revealed to have left the series, which was being redeveloped to focus on John Stewart.
+In October 2022, Grahame-Smith was revealed to have left the series, which was being redeveloped to focus on Stewart.
 James Gunn and Peter Safran were announced as the co-chairs and co-CEOs of the newly formed DC Studios at the end of that month.
 A week after starting their new roles, the pair had begun developing an eight-to-ten-year plan for a new DC Universe (DCU) that would be a "soft reboot" of the DCEU.